luyadev/luya/envs/phpunit/README.md

 This environment exists to build the sql files for new releases based on a clean migration injecting menu items.

 1. drop database / or create new one `luya_env_phpunit`
-2. `cd configs && cp server.php.dist server.php`
+2. `cd configs && cp env.php.dist env.php`
 3. `cd public_html`
 4. `php index.php migrate`
 5. `php index.php import`